PrestigeConference/prestige-theme/README.md

-Spring theme
+Prestige Theme
 ============

-A vanilla WordPress theme that will be the foundation for all other 3themes themes.
+WordPress theme for Prestige Conference

 ###To start developing:
 1. In your terminal, navigate to the /themes/ folder of your local WordPress install.